Voyageurs National Park: Settlement and recreation

-Commercial Fishing
+Commercial fishing

 Large fishing operations began on the Rainy River in 1892.
 By the 1890s and early 1900s, seven or eight fishing companies operated in the area.
 Most were on Crane Lake.
 The main production was caviar, taken from the eggs of lake sturgeon.
 Most fell by the wayside as long distances and a lack of refrigeration affected the industry.
 By the 1930s all the large operations were gone.

 Family fishing replaced the large operations.
-By 1910 there were around 48 family business'.
+By 1910 there were around 48 family businesses.
 The catch was sold at local auctions held at Kettle Falls.
 By 1923, commercial fishing was banned on Kabetogama Lake.
 By 1942 only 10 licensed family operations were active.
 Old fishing camps and net-tarring sites still exist in the park.
 The best preserved is the Oveson Fish Camp (c.
 1950s).

 Points of interest

-Visitor Centers
+Visitor centers

 The park has three visitor centers for obtaining information, viewing films, and seeing exhibits about the park's geology, wildlife, plants, and history: